hasura/graphql-engine/docs/graphql/manual/deployment/allow-list.rst

 You can add or remove a query in the allow-list in two ways:

-* **Using the console:**:  Head to the ``Settings`` (⚙) --> ``Allowed queries`` section in the console.
+* **Using the console:**  Head to the ``Settings`` (⚙) --> ``Allowed queries`` section in the console.
 You can add a new query to the allow-list or upload a list of new queries from a file that will be added to the allow-list.
 You can also see a list of existing queries in the allow-list and delete them individually.

-  Examples:

-  * You can add the following query to the allow-list:
+  * You can add an individual query, like the one below, manually to the allow-list with a unique name.

     .. code-block:: graphql